How to Handle Complex Premises Liability Claims in Chicago?

 In 2003, Chicago was the location of the worst porch collapse to ever happen in the United States.
 An apartment building with three floors was serving as a party venue, and revelers crowded onto the balconies.
 The top balcony splintered and fell, taking down the two balconies below it.
-All three balconies collapsed to the ground, with about 100 people involved, many of whom became trapped under debris or in a blocked stairwell.
+All three balconies collapsed to the ground, with about 100 people involved.
+Many became trapped under debris or in a blocked stairwell.
 57 people suffered injuries and 13 victims did not survive.

 Following the collapse, investigators determined there were several errors in the construction of the balconies.
 The building owners faced liability for building code violations for the property in question, as well as numerous other properties owned by the company.
 The City of Chicago also investigated thousands more properties and took action for repairs to more than 1,200 buildings.

 Despite the actions Chicago took to try to make balconies safer, balconies continue to collapse and injure people.
 In May 2018, a porch collapsed in Highland Park and three people fell 20 feet.
 They went to the hospital for their injuries.
-It is an example that building owners continue to allow their properties to be unsafe and injure tenants and visitors as a result.
+It is an example that some building owners continue to allow their properties to be unsafe.
+This has the potential to injure tenants and visitors as a result.

 Porch collapses have the potential to cause a wide range of traumatic injuries.
-Whether you are on the porch itself or standing below a porch that falls, you can suffer multiple injuries, many of which can have lasting effects.
+Whether you are on the porch itself or standing below a porch that falls, you can suffer serious injuries.
 The following are some common injuries in this type of accident: